strawbberrys/0x1D/README.md

 ___

+## General TLDR
+This vulnerability allows the ability for any Roblox Studio plugin (Locally or on the marketplace) to gain direct machine access and achieve "RCE", where one can get a reverse shell or execute a Remote Access Trojan (RAT) program on your machine.

+___

 ## Introduction
 <sup><i>Documents & code snippets are licensed under the MIT License, see LICENSE.txt for more information.</i>
 <br />